AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_rn.md

 	![](https://web-cdn.agora.io/docs-files/1664531214169)

+<div class="alert note">Register two users and generate two user tokens for a sender and a receiver respectively for <a href="https://docs.agora.io/en/agora-chat/get-started/get-started-sdk#test">test use</a> later in this demo.</div>

 ## Project setup

 Follow these steps to create a React Native project and add Agora Chat into your app.